Bound on Eigenstate Thermalization from Transport

-{\it Conclusions.} We have shown that the energy scale $\Delta E_{\rm RMT}$ at which the ETH ansatz reduces to Random Matrix Theory has to be parametrically smaller than the inverse characteristic time of the slowest mode probed by the corresponding operator $A$.
-For the 1D diffusive system and local operator $A$ coupled to the diffusive quantity we found $\Delta E_{\rm RMT}$ to be bounded by $L^{-3}$, where $L$ is the system size.
-Our findings suggest that the conventional picture of thermalization of quantum ergodic systems, which assumes universal behavior of local observables at the scales below Thouless energy, is incomplete.
-In particular, there is an additional scale $\Delta E_{\rm RMT}$ relevant for thermalization dynamics.
+To conclude, we have shown that the energy scale $\Delta E_{\rm RMT}$ at which the ETH ansatz reduces to Random Matrix Theory has to be parametrically smaller than the inverse thermalization time, i.e.~characteristic time of the slowest mode probed by the corresponding operator.
+For a 1D system and a local operator $A$ coupled to diffusive quantity we found $\Delta E_{\rm RMT}$ to be bounded by $(\tau L)^{-1}\sim L^{-3}$, where $L$ is the system size and $\tau\approx L^2/D$ is the diffusion time.